percona/everest-doc/docs/release-notes/Percona Everest 0.10.0 (2024-04-30).md

 !!! important
      - You need to download CLI version >=0.10.0 for the upgrade command to work.
 You can only upgrade to one version at a time.
 For instance, you can upgrade from version 0.9.0 to version 0.10.0, but not directly from version 0.8 to version 0.10.

-We're thrilled to announce that you can now upgrade your Percona Everest instance using our new Command Line Interface (CLI).
+We're thrilled to announce that you can now upgrade your Percona Everest instance using our Command Line Interface (CLI).
 The CLI upgrade process is simple and straightforward, enabling you to quickly upgrade your database to the latest version.

 For more information on upgrading Percona Everest, see our [documentation](https://docs.percona.com/everest/upgrade_with_cli.html).